Accruent/robotframework-zoomba/docs/README.md

 Some Features of the Library
 --------------
 #### [GUI Library](https://accruent.github.io/robotframework-zoomba/GUILibraryDocumentation.html):
-When working with webpages of varying load times you probably find yourself running a lot of calls like so:
+When working with web pages of varying load times you probably find yourself running a lot of calls like so:
 ```robotframework
 Wait Until Page Contains Element      locator
 Click Element                         locator
 ```
-For ease of use we have combined a lot of these into simple one line keywords
+For ease of use we have combined a lot of these into simple one line keywords:
 ```robotframework
 Wait For And Click Element      locator
 Wait For And Click Text         text
 Wait For And Select From List   list_locator    target_locator
 ```
-Another keyword that is particularly useful is for when you are waiting for javascript to complete on a page before proceeding
+Another keyword that is particularly useful is for when you are waiting for javascript to complete on a page before proceeding:
 ```robotframework
 Wait For And Click Element       locator that leads to a new page with javascript
 Wait Until Javascript Is Complete